-This project gives children multiple ways to participate -- gathering sticks, breaking materials down to size, weaving/building, supervising, you name it.
-This is a great activity for a mix of ages -- with at least one preschooler (or older) in the mix, as younger siblings will have fun and benefit from following along.
+This project gives children multiple ways to participate—gathering sticks, breaking materials down to size, weaving/building, supervising, you name it.
+This is a great activity for a mix of ages—with at least one preschooler (or older) in the mix, as younger siblings will have fun and benefit from transporting sticks and following along with their elders.
 And once they’ve learned how to do it, kids will be able to apply this skill to lots of other outdoor projects.
 You never know when a good fence (or great wall) is going to come in handy!

 - Prep the stage: Take 10 dowels and stick them 8 to 12 inches into the ground, about 6 inches apart.
 If you don't have dowels, you can use long, strong sticks.
-Stagger them slightly so they look almost like a slalom course -- this will allow young kids to weave more easily between them.
+Stagger them slightly so they look almost like a slalom course.
+This will allow young kids to weave more easily between them.
 (Real wattling, which uses a straight line of stakes, requires more strength and dexterity.)
 Then begin interlacing: Lay sticks on top of each other between the staggered, upright dowels.
 As the sticks pile up, you’ll see a wall develop; stop when it reaches about a foot high.
 This is enough to demonstrate the technique, but leaves plenty to be done.

 - Wonder together about what’s next: Encourage kids to consider what to do with leftover dowels and sticks.
 They could extend the current wall or even build a new wall at a right angle, creating a corner.
 If you have a tarp handy, you could make a small hideout.
-The possibilities are endless -- and empowering.
+The possibilities are endless and empowering.
 What should the wall become?
 Support children, but let them lead the planning as they attempt to add on, beautify or transform the wall, and you’ll allow them to see their visions through.

 Why is this activity great for kids?